-For more information, see Section 3.3.2, "How to Create an Oracle CEP Multi-Server Domain With Custom Groups Using Oracle Coherence".
+For more information, see Section 6.1.2, "How to Create an Oracle CEP Multi-Server Domain With Custom Groups Using Oracle Coherence".

-3.1.2 Multi-Server Notifications and Messaging
+5.3 Multi-Server Notifications and Messaging

-In order to provide high availability (HA)-like capabilities to adapter and event bean implementations, Oracle CEP provides a number of notification and messaging APIs at both the group- and domain-level.
+In order to provide high availability (HA)-like capabilities to adapter and event bean implementations, Oracle CEP provides a number of notification and messaging APIs at both the group- and server-level.
 Using these APIs, you can configure a server to receive notification when its group or domain membership changes, either because an administrator deliberately changed it or due to a server failure.
 Similarly you can use these APIs to send messages to both individual groups and to the domain.